-- 1. The degree of MD is granted only for original research or higher study, the result of which is presented in a specially composed thesis.
+- 1. The degree of Doctor of Medicine M.D. is granted only for original research or higher study, the result of which is presented in a specially composed thesis.
 The original research or higher study must be carried out on a topic approved by the Head of School who shall appoint a supervisor.
 The thesis or portfolio shall constitute a significant and original contribution to knowledge or understanding consistent with what may reasonably be expected of a diligent student after two years of full-time study.
 It should be clearly written, well argued and should indicate a satisfactory knowledge of the field of study.
 It should contain material worthy of publication in some form. - 2.
 All research students and supervisors are required to conduct their research and supervision in accordance with the requirements of the University's policies for postgraduate research students. - 3.
 All research students will undergo an annual progress review in accordance with the Policy on Progress Reviews and Termination of Studies for Postgraduate Research Students. - 4.
-If serious problems emerge regarding a student's progress, their studies may be terminated in accordance with the Policy on Progress Revewis and Termination of Studies for Postgraduate Research Students.
+If serious problems emerge regarding a student's progress, their studies may be terminated in accordance with the Policy on Progress Reviews and Termination of Studies for Postgraduate Research Students.

+V. Methods for presentation

+1. Candidates for the degree of Doctor of Medicine.M.D. will be expected to submit a thesis embodying the results of his or her special study or research.

 VI.
-Methods for Presentation

-1. Candidates for the degree of MD will be expected to submit a thesis embodying the results of his or her special study or research.

-VII.
 Thesis

-- 1. The thesis shall be written in English and should take the form of a specially composed monograph.
-In exceptional circumstances the Dean may give permission for another language to be used. - 2.
+1. The thesis shall be written in English and should take the form of a specially composed monograph.
+In exceptional circumstances the Assistant Vice-Principal (Provost) may give

+- permission for another language to be used. - 2.
 The normal maximum length of the thesis will be 50,000 words excluding bibliography. - 3.
-Three complete copies of the thesis shall be submitted in typescript and in secure but temporary binding.
-There shall be an adequate margin on each page.
-After the examination has been completed, two copies shall be bound in an approved style at the candidate's expense and shall be deposited in the University Library.
-The third copy of the thesis shall be returned to the candidate. - 4.
-In exceptional circumstances the Dean may give permission for the thesis to be presented in a different medium. - 5.
-An abstract (not exceeding 300 words in length) of the thesis shall be submitted for the approval Page 31 of 38 of the examiners.
+The candidate shall, unless previously agreed, provide an electronic copy of the thesis in an approved format. - 4.
+In exceptional circumstances the Assistant Vice-Principal (Provost) may give permission for the thesis to be presented in a different medium. - 5.
+An abstract (not exceeding 300 words in length) of the thesis shall be submitted for the approval of the examiners.
 In the case of a thesis written in a foreign language there shall be a summary in English of between 1,000 and 3,000 words, in addition to an abstract in English.
-The abstract (and where appropriate, the summary) shall be bound in with the thesis.

-- 6. The thesis shall be prefaced by: - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that it has not been accepted in any previous application for any degree; and - B. a statement of the date of the candidate's admission as a research student; and - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Dean access shall be restricted under stated conditions for a period up to a maximum of five years.
+The abstract (and where appropriate, the summary) shall be bound in with the thesis. - 6.
+The thesis shall be prefaced by: - A. a declaration that the thesis has been composed by the candidate, that the work of which it is a record has been done by that candidate, and that it has not been accepted in any previous application for any degree; and - B. a statement of the date of the candidate's admission as a research student; and - C. a statement by the supervisor that the Regulations have been fulfilled; and - D. a statement that either access to the thesis in the University Library shall be unrestricted or that with the approval of the Assistant Vice-Principal (Provost) access shall be restricted under stated conditions for a period up to a maximum of five years.

-VIII.
-Examination of Candidates Presenting by Thesis
+VII.
+Examination of candidates presenting by thesis